 Homeschool buying season is one of my most favorite times of the year!
 I absolutely love shopping for new curriculum and don’t even get me started on school supplies and books.
 Yes, I’m that homeschool mom.
 I don’t even need to be buying curriculum, I am happy to just “window” shop curriculum too.
+But there are questions you should be asking yourself before you buying curriculum.

 Questions to Ask Before Buying Curriculum